EngFlow/example/java/com/engflow/binaryinput/README.md

 ## Overview

-The goal of this example project is to test the performance of Engflow's remote execution and caching service based on the number of input binary files in the dependency graph.
-The project contains a `genrule` that generates a specified number of Java binaries for the `genbinary` Java library, which are then listed as dependencies in the main binary.
-The `Main.java` file loops through each generated class and calls its `greetNum` method.
+The example contains a `genrule` that generates a specified number of Java binaries for the `genbinary` Java library, which are then listed as dependencies in the main binary.
+In this way we can study the relation between number of inputs (dependendencies) and build time.

 ## Project Structure